rooneg/5srd.github.io/_classes/fighter.md

 ### Martial Archetype

 At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
-Choose Champion, Battle Master, or Eldritch Knight, all detailed at the end of the class description.
+Different fighters choose different approaches to perfecting their fighting prowess.
+The martial archetype you choose to emulate reflects your approach.
 The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.

+{% include subclass_list.html %}

 ### Ability Score Improvement